Last Updated on November 15, 2025 by Emma Fajcz | Published: April 2, 2019

 Our advice?
 Let yourself enjoy the atmosphere and a couple glasses of cava before you head on your way.
 You’ll find that the ambience is half the experience!

-If you’ve tried these bites but you want to see what the food truck scene has to offer, don’t miss these markets which all have music, drinks, local artists and food trucks, serving everything from slow-roasted pork sandwiches to gourmet donuts.
+Want to see what the food truck scene has to offer?
+Don’t miss these food truck markets, which all have music, drinks, local artists, and food trucks serving everything from slow-roasted pork sandwiches to gourmet donuts.

-• When: The dates and places for this food fest will vary, keep an eye on their website and Facebook page!
+- Eat Street: The dates and places for this food fest will vary, so keep an eye on their website and Facebook page!
+Entry is free.